APAN Study Tours

 APAN study tours are focused on the contemporary situation for Palestinian communities in the Middle East.
 APAN offers a selection of study tour schedules, which can include visits to Palestinian refugees camps in Lebanon, as well as Palestinian communities in the occupied West Bank and inside Israel proper.
 Unfortunately it is not possible to visit the Gaza Strip at this time.

-The study tour schedule is focused on the current affairs and politics of the Palestine-Israel situation through meetings and field trips with leading political analysts as well as local communities and people on-the-ground.
+The study tour schedule is focused on the current affairs and politics of the Palestine-Israel situation through meetings and field trips with leading political analysts, experienced local guides, as well as local communities and people on-the-ground.
 The study tour does not include any general touristic sight-seeing, such as historical or religious sights, which are often of significant interest to delegates.
 If you wish to do some general tourism, we’d recommend arriving earlier before the study tour or staying on later after the study tour.
 Please note that the dynamic nature of the local situation at the time of travel may require the tour schedule to be adjusted with minimal notice.

 VISAS AND PASSPORTS